alf45tar/PedalinoMini/README.md

 - Smart Config technology to help users connect to a Wi-Fi network through simple app on a smartphone.
 - OTA (Over the Air) firmware update or via HTTP (<http://pedalino.local/update>)

+## Sponsors

+New features, bug corrections, priority reply will be offered at zero-day to **sponsors only**.
+Sponsors will have access to a private repository.

+New features and bug corrections will be released to this public repository when one of the following goals is met (whichever come first):

+- **10 new sponsors**

+  _Select the level of sponsorship which best fit to you.
+Sponsorship starts from $1 per month._

+  <iframe src="https://ghbtns.com/github-btn.html?user=alf45tar&type=sponsor&size=large" frameborder="0" scrolling="0" width="180" height="30" title="GitHub"></iframe>

+  Goal is 12 sponsors in total.
+Starting point is 2 sponsors as of April 5th, 2021.

+- **Double the stars**

+  _Add a star to the project if you do not want be a sponsor._

+  <iframe src="https://ghbtns.com/github-btn.html?user=alf45tar&repo=PedalinoMini&type=star&count=true&size=large" frameborder="0" scrolling="0" width="170" height="30" title="GitHub"></iframe>

+  Goal is 284 stars.
+Starting point is 142 stars as of April 5th, 2021.

+- **3 months from now**
+  _Be patience if a star is still too much for you._

+  Remaining days <iframe src="https://free.timeanddate.com/countdown/i7qww1o7/n48/cf12/cm0/cu5/ct0/cs1/cac000/co0/cr0/ss0/cac000/cpc000/pct/tc000/fs100/szw320/szh135/iso2021-06-04T00:00:00/pd2" allowtransparency="true" frameborder="0" width="154" height="30"></iframe>

+When the goal is reached sponsors will continue to receive in advance new versions and new goals will set.

+Included in the sponsors only version as of Apr 5th, 2021:

+- Detection and actions triggered on REPEAT PRESSED and LONG RELEASE event.
+- Latest Bootstrap 5 release and WebUI themes

 ## Bill of materials

 The shortest bill of materials ever: an ESP32 board and a OLED display.
 That's it.